nf-core/sarek/docs/output.md

 - `Mutect2_unfiltered_[TUMORSAMPLE]_vs_[NORMALSAMPLE].vcf.gz` and `Mutect2_unfiltered_[TUMORSAMPLE]_vs_[NORMALSAMPLE].vcf.gz.tbi`
   - unfiltered (raw) Mutect2 calls `VCF` with Tabix index
 - `Mutect2_filtered_[TUMORSAMPLE]_vs_[NORMALSAMPLE].vcf.gz` and `Mutect2_filtered_[TUMORSAMPLE]_vs_[NORMALSAMPLE].vcf.gz.tbi`
-  - filtered Mutect2 calls `VCF` with Tabix index: these entries has a PASS filter, you can get these when supplying a panel of normals using the `--pon` option
+  - filtered Mutect2 calls `VCF` with Tabix index: these entries have a `PASS` filter, you can get these when supplying a panel of normals using the `--pon` option
 - `[TUMORSAMPLE]_vs_[NORMALSAMPLE].vcf.gz.stats`
-  - a stats file generated during calling raw variants (needed for filtering)
+  - a stats file generated during calling of raw variants (needed for filtering)
 - `[TUMORSAMPLE]_contamination.table`
-  - a text file exported when panel-of-normals provided about sample contamination
+  - a text file exported when panel-of-normals about sample contamination are provided

 #### samtools mpileup

-[samtools mpileup](https://www.htslib.org/doc/samtools.html) generate pileup for a `BAM` file.
+[samtools mpileup](https://www.htslib.org/doc/samtools.html) generates pileup of a `BAM` file.

 For all samples:
 **Output directory: `results/VariantCalling/[SAMPLE]/mpileup`**

 - `[SAMPLE].pileup.gz`
   - The pileup format is a text-based format for summarizing the base calls of aligned reads to a reference sequence.
-Alignment records are grouped by sample (SM) identifiers in @RG header lines.
+Alignment records are grouped by sample (`SM`) identifiers in `@RG` header lines.

 For further reading and documentation see the [samtools manual](https://www.htslib.org/doc/samtools.html#COMMANDS_AND_OPTIONS).